Fair Hiring Guide

 - A degree qualification for professional and highly skilled knowledge jobs is generally more supportable than, for example, blue-collar jobs.
 Educational requirements are even more supportable if “or equivalent combination of education and experience” is used, or if identified as a preferred qualification.

-- If a degree is used as a qualification, consider the negative impact it may have on the diversity of the pool and be prepared to support such a requirement if challenged by an outside agency.
+- If a degree is used as a qualification, consider the barrier it may create to qualified applicants, and be prepared to support such a requirement if challenged by an outside agency.

 - When writing qualifications, can I specify that the people have recent experience?